Capability guide

 Open audio tools

-The related routes turn these capability limits into route-level product logic instead of hiding them behind generic media-tool copy.
+The related pages turn these capability limits into page-level product logic instead of hiding them behind generic media-tool copy.

 Open audio tools